 George Capalbo, CTO, Vice President

 With a powerful background in both software and broadcast systems development, George Capalbo uniquely understands how broadcasting works and where it needs to go.
 He grew up with a father, George Capalbo, Sr., who was Chief Engineer and Vice President of RKO Radio nationwide and a recent inductee to the Massachusetts Broadcasters Hall of Fame.
-George, Jr.’s software experience spans network software development for Prime Computer, Inc. and Index Technology, as well as coordinating broadcast events, such as Woodstock ’94, for Telecast Fiber Systems, where he served as director until the company’s sale in 2009.
+George, Jr.’s software experience spans network software development for Prime Computer, Inc. and Index Technology, as well as coordinating live broadcast events, such as Woodstock ’94, for Telecast Fiber Systems, where he served as director until the company’s sale in 2009.

 George applied his combined software and broadcast technology for other companies, as well, including Digital Equipment Corp. and Formula One Racing, where he developed remote broadcasting technology, specializing in virtual signage.
 George is designer, architect and prime developer of the integrated production, automation and streaming software and technology of Backbone Networks.